nikhil697/Parameter-Optimization/README.md

 This report presents a basic analysis of the [Dry Bean Dataset](https://archive.ics.uci.edu/ml/datasets/Dry+Bean+Dataset) (UCI ML Repository ID: 602).

+## Methodology

+1. **Data Loading**: Load the Dry Bean Dataset using the UCI ML Repository API.
+2. **Data Preprocessing**: Split the dataset into features (X) and target (y).
+Perform train-test split for model evaluation.
+3. **Model Selection**: Use a Nu-Support Vector Classifier (NuSVC) with Bayesian Optimization to optimize hyperparameters.
+4. **Model Evaluation**: Evaluate the model's accuracy using cross-validation and convergence plots.
+5. **Result Analysis**: Analyze the best hyperparameters and accuracy obtained.

 ## Dataset Description

 The Dry Bean Dataset contains various attributes of dry beans, including geometric, shape, and texture attributes, which are used to classify the beans into different classes.